unsw-restech/restech-docs/docs/using_katana/accessing_katana.rst

 ====================

 .. note::
-    When you are connecting to Katana via :code:`katana.restech.unsw.edu.au` you are connecting to one of two login nodes :code:`katana1.restech.unsw.edu.au` and :code:`katana2.restech.unsw.edu.au`.
+    When you are connecting to Katana via :code:`katana.restech.unsw.edu.au` you are connecting to one of two login nodes :code:`katana1.restech.unsw.edu.au` or :code:`katana2.restech.unsw.edu.au`.
 If you have a long running :ref:`tmux_session` session open, you will need to login to the node on which it was started.

 Linux and Mac
 -------------